michalpietrusinski/Warsaw-Uprising-Project/docs/source_analysis.md

 ## Basic Source Information

-* Where is your source located (URL?
-Or traditional media)
+* Our source is located http://www.warsawuprising.com/witness.htm
-* What kind of source is it?
-(Diaries, records of objects, data tables, etc...)
+* Our source is a record of the Uprisng and a data table of the major events / witnesses accounts.
-* Who, or what organization, is responsible for hosting the source (if online), who gathered the information?
+* The organization responsible for hosting of our source is Project InPosterum.

 ---